Ethnicities in Iran: Mandaeans

-Iranian Mandaeans live mainly in the Khuzestan Province in southern Iran.
+Iranian Mandaeans live mainly in the Khuzestan province in southern Iran.
 Mandeans are a Mandaic-speaking ethno-religious group who follow their own distinctive Gnostic, monotheistic religion called Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups).
 They venerate John the Baptist (Yaḥyā ibn Zakarīyā) as their greatest prophet.
 They number some 10,000 people in Iran, though Alarabiya has put their number as high as 60,000 in 2011.

 Caucasus-derived groups

 Armenians

 Armenian settlements in Iran dates back millennia.
 Ever since antiquity, Armenians and Iranians have always had significant interactions with each other.
 These interactions include cultural, linguistic, economic, and more.

 Armenians used to inhabit a large portion of modern-day northern Iran, most significantly on the western shores of Lake Urmia.

 Armenians and Iranians shared many cultural and religious characteristics.
 Before the 3rd century AD, no other country had as much influence over Armenia as Parthia.
 Intermarriage between the Parthian and Armenian nobility was very common, and for a large portion of Armenian history, much of Armenia was ruled by the modern-day Iranians.

-In 1604, Shah Abbas I relocated 500,000 Armenians from his Armenian lands to an area in Isfahan called New Julfa.
-Most of the Armenians Shah Abbas I relocated were from Nakhichevan, Julfa, hence the name new Julfa.

 The newly formed Armenian community in Isfahan played a considerable role in Iran's economic and cultural development.
 Shah Abbas I granted the Armenians monopoly over silk and gave them many other trade incentives.
 Thus, the Armenian community quickly became very wealthy.
 The Armenians were given these trade incentives due to the immense trade routes they covered around the globe.
 Additionally, Armenians were also known for their honesty regarding trade.
 Furthermore, the policies of Shah Abbas proved to be very successful for the Iranian economy, where after a brief period of time, the Iranian economy was booming.

 After the success of the Armenian community in New Julfa, the Armenians of New Julfa migrated to other major countries.
 They formed other settlements connecting many of these newly formed Armenian settlements to Isfahan, Iran.
 These settlements were in the Philippines, India, Venice, France, Spain, the Netherlands, and Russia.
 Thus, all these led to creating a new age for Iran where Iranian goods traveled the world and were consumed by Europeans and Indians.

 The current Iranian-Armenian population is somewhere around 500,000.
 They mostly live in Tehran and Jolfa district.
-After the Iranian Revolution, many Armenians immigrated to Armenian diasporic communities in North America and western Europe.
+After the Iranian revolution, many Armenians immigrated to Armenian diasporic communities in North America and western Europe.
 Today the Armenians are Iran's largest Christian religious minority, followed by Assyrians.